eranws/eranws.github.com/index.md

 I seek for the boundaries between imaginary and real;
 trying to bridge between human and machine.

 You can read about some of my past projects here, or

-see my <a href="https://github.com/eranws/">github</a> for more up-to-date projects I'm currently working on
+see my <a href="https://github.com/eranws/">github</a> page for more up-to-date work

 <!--link to footer?-->